Ramya-Pravallika/HERBA/README.md

 🔒 **Privacy**: Conversations are session-based and not stored permanently.
 No personal health information is logged in plain text.

-## License

-MIT License - See LICENSE file for details

-## Contributing

-Contributions are welcome!
-Please ensure all safety features remain intact and test thoroughly.

 ## Support